firefox-devtools/debugger/CONTRIBUTING.md

 and adding a small feature.
 For the audience in the room, this will likely be the first time they've seen the internals of a developer tool.

-Here are two example talks [Debugging the Debugger][jlongster-talk] and [Inspector Inception][jlast-talk].
-Ofcourse, feel free to ask questions in [slack][slack] or share talk slides or videos in channel.
+Ofcourse, feel free to ask questions in [slack][slack] or share talk slides or videos in channel our our `#talks` channel.

 ### Write a Blog Post :pencil2: